 In a dark movie theater, I have scribbled, filling the back of a candy box (the only thing I had to write on) with ideas for what I believed was a brilliant “rock opera.”
-I have “flown” on the top of a Jeep, one hand holding the roll bar and the other arm stretched out, wing-like, as it barreled down the highway at seventy miles per hour.
-This is what mania, with psychotic features, looked like for me.
+I have “flown” on the top of a Jeep, one hand holding the roll bar and the other arm stretched out, wing-like, as it barreled down the highway at 65 miles per hour.
+This is what mania looked like for me.
+Looking back, I know I was often out of touch with the norm.
 And...there is another side of what I experienced with the mental health condition of bipolar 1 disorder.

 As the alarm awakens me, my stomach clenches, nauseous from fear and dread.